Questions & Answers

 WHY HAVE A NEW FACILITY, AND WHAT’S THE HURRY?

-We have no shore base except inadequate boat storage and use of toilets on a three month licence.
-This can be withdrawn at any time.
-If it is withdrawn both clubs will be in difficulty.
+The member clubs have no shore base, having vacated our previous premises in September 2013.
 Particularly vulnerable are the youth training programmes which are entirely dependent on boats and equipment being stored close to the public slipway.
 This slip is the only public access to the tidal estuary of the Tamar on the Devon side.
 It would be a tragedy for the whole Bere community if these watersports clubs were lost.

 WHY HAVE A ‘COMMUNITY HUB CLUB’?